nm1291/Git-Workshop/README.md

 =============

 ##Agenda :##
-Starting on a team project ? ...
+Starting on a team project ? ... <br>
-Need to learn how to collaborate ? ...so it feels u are all in one place (even if all are in thier own comfy homes) ...
+Need to learn how to collaborate ? ...so it feels u are all in one place (even if all are in thier own comfy homes) ... <br>
-Need to protect your code so that a small untraceable change dosent blow up your entire system ? ...
+Need to protect your code so that a small untraceable change dosent blow up your entire system ? ...<br>
-Well use the awesome open source tool git & github used and tused by millions worldwide :) ...
+Well use the awesome open source tool git & github used and tused by millions worldwide :) ... <br>

 ##Date : ##
 9 March 2013